 Gabriele’s research interests focus on flood hydrology, extreme events, hydroclimatology, climate predictions and projections, and economic impacts of natural hazards.
 He is particularly interested in understanding what drove the observed changes in extremes in the past, and in predicting what the future (e.g., next season/year, next decade, next century) may look like.

 Gabriele received his M.S. in Civil Engineering in 2003 from the University of Rome “La Sapienza,” and his Ph.D. in Civil and Environmental Engineering in 2008 from the University of Iowa.
+He received his Executive MBA from the Tippie School of Business at the University of Iowa in 2018.
 He was a researcher and Willis Research Fellow in the Department of Civil and Environmental Engineering at Princeton University from 2008 to 2012.
 In 2012, he joined the University of Iowa as a faculty member in the Department of Civil and Environmental Engineering, and he has been an associate professor since 2016.
-He is also the associate director of IIHR – Hydroscience & Engineering.
+He is the Director of IIHR – Hydroscience & Engineering.

-Larry is Edwin B. Green Chair in Hydraulics in the Department of Civil and Environmental Engineering, and director of IIHR – Hydroscience & Engineering.
+Larry is Edwin B. Green Chair in Hydraulics in the Department of Civil and Environmental Engineering, and Executive Associate Dean of the College of Engineering.
+Previously, he served as Director of IIHR – Hydroscience and Engineering from 2004 – 2017.
 His leadership of that world-renowned institute has advanced it to even greater prominence, doubling its number of graduate students and tripling its grant- and contract-supported research.
 In 2009 Larry co-founded the Iowa Flood Center (along with Witek Krajewski), which has provided superb services to the state to help Iowans prepare for flooding events more effectively.
-In 2013, Larry led a collaborative effort with the Iowa Legislature, Iowa State University and the University of Northern Iowa to form the Iowa Nutrient Research Center (administered by ISU), a Regents Center focused on developing science-based approaches to understanding point source and non-point source nutrients discharges in Iowa.
+In 2013, Larry led a collaborative effort with the Iowa Legislature, Iowa State University and the University of Northern Iowa to form the Iowa Nutrient Research Center (administered by ISU), a Regents Center focused on developing science-based approaches to understanding the fate and transport of point source and non-point source nutrients in Iowa.
 Recently, Larry led a collaborative process that brought the Iowa Geological Survey to IIHR, expanding its role in better understanding the state’s precious groundwater resources.